jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

   shift_left table migrate customer_journey $SRC_FOLDER/sources/src_customer_journey.sql $STAGING --source-type spark
   ```

-  We will review setup in [this section]().

-* When using the start schema of Kimball methodology, it is possible to process the fact tables up to their sources; the tool will migrate all tables recursively.
+* When using the star schema of Kimball methodology, it is possible to process the fact tables up to their sources; the tool will migrate all tables recursively.
 This could take time if the dependency graph is large.
 We recommend at the beginning of the migration project to go one table at a time.

   ```sql
   shift_left table migrate $SRC_FOLDER/facts/fct_examination_data.sql $STAGING --recursive --source-type spark